orest-d/pointcloud-viewer-rs/README.md

 # News

 - 2021-11-27 - v0.3.0 - Flexible highlight filter and improved statistics, contrast and a nicer GUI
+- 2023-01-22 - v0.4.0 - Axis labels and tool registration in liquer GUI (quantile normal transformation is disabled for now)

 # Credits